 Don’t overthink it, the best Bluetooth speaker under $100 is the JBL Flip 4.
 Bluetooth speakers are a dime a dozen, and if you look long enough you can convince yourself that you need to spend hundreds of dollars on the newest product from a trusted audio company just because it sounds great or it looks cool.
 The truth is, you don’t.
 Still, a decent Bluetooth speaker can go a long way and there are plenty of great, affordable options.
-For a closer look at the pros and cons of each pick as well as some other useful information, make sure to check out the full article over on our sibling site SoundGuys.
+For a closer look at the pros and cons of each pick, make sure to check out the full article over on our sibling site SoundGuys.
 For now, we’ll run down our list of the best Bluetooth speakers under $100.

 Best Bluetooth speakers under $100:

 Editor’s note: We’ll be updating this list of the best Bluetooth speakers under $100 regularly as new devices launch.

 The JBL Flip 4 comes from a trusted line of affordable Bluetooth speakers and carries the torch perfectly.
 Aside from having an impressive sound considering its size, it also has a number of practical features like the IPX7 waterproof build and 12-hour battery life.
 Of course, the newer JBL Flip 5 is available, but the only real improvement is the move to USB-C charging.
 Aside from that, the Flip 5 feels more like a step backward considering it no longer has a 3.5mm jack.
 If you want one of the best speakers around, the Flip 4 is basically the same speaker and will save you some money along the way too.